 Marking the doctor's letter as complete is a manual process.

-Assign an attendance status against the client and the appointment, click here for information about this.
+Assign an attendance status against the client and the appointment.

 To turn the appointment into a telehealth (virtual meeting) one, select the Enable Telehealth checkbox.

 You can also set up Kalix to automatically check this field if scheduling using specific appointment types that have Telehealth Enabled checked on their Appointment Types page.